flame-engine/flame/doc/bridge_packages/flame_forge2d/forge2d.md

 ## Forge2DGame

-If you are going to use Forge2D in your project it can be a good idea to use the Forge2D specific `FlameGame` class, `Forge2DGame`.
+If you are going to use Forge2D in your project it can be a good idea to use the Forge2D-specific `FlameGame` class, `Forge2DGame`.

 It is called `Forge2DGame` and it will control the adding and removal of Forge2D's `BodyComponents` as well as your normal components.

 In `Forge2DGame` the `Camera` has a zoom level set to 10 by default, so your components will be a lot bigger than in a normal Flame game.
 This is due to the speed limit in the `Forge2D` world, which you would hit very quickly if you are using it with `zoom = 1.0`.
 You can easily change the zoom level either by calling `super(zoom: yourZoom)` in your constructor or doing `game.camera.zoom = yourZoom;` at a later stage.

 If you are previously familiar with Box2D it can be good to know that the whole concept of the